Pontypridd, Caerphilly and Newport Railway: Full opening

 The train stood immobile at Bassaleg for over a fortnight, until on 25 July 1884, the GWR and the PC&NR negotiated the necessary running arrangement.

 The PC&NR line itself was double track.
 There were no passenger stations.

-An Act of 2 August 1883 authorised the Pontypridd, Caerphilly and Newport Railway to build an independent double track line from Bassaleg to the Alexandra Dock Company's line within Newport Docks, alongside the Monmouthshire Railway (now GWR) line.
-The confrontation in 1884 confirmed the need for this, and the 2 mi of track were built, opening in April 1886.
+The Pontypridd, Caerphilly and Newport Railway Act 1883 (46 & 47 Vict. c. clxxx) of 2 August 1883 authorised the Pontypridd, Caerphilly and Newport Railway to build an independent double track line from Bassaleg to the Alexandra Dock Company's line within Newport Docks, alongside the Monmouthshire Railway (now GWR) line.
+The confrontation in 1884 confirmed the need for this, and the 2 mi of track was built, opening in April 1886.
 Until that section was opened, the Pontypridd to Newport coal trains passed over the track of six railway companies in a journey of 19 mi.

 Working of trains

 As a short railway relying on neighbouring lines for continuation of the journey, the PC&NR did not acquire locomotives, and arranged with the Taff Vale Railway that it would work the trains.

 A passenger service of three trains a day over the line was started on 28 December 1887; they ran from Pontypridd (TVR station) to Newport.
-There were no stops on the PC&NR line itself; by this time the Gaer Loop at Newport was open, and the trains could run direct to the Great Western Railway’s High Street station.
+There were no stops on the PC&NR line itself; by this time the Gaer Loop at Newport was open, and the trains could run direct to the Great Western Railway's High Street station.
 The train service was enhanced to four trains daily in 1892.

 The passenger trains were operated by the Alexandra Docks company, until on 1 January 1899 the Great Western Railway took over the operation of the passenger trains.

 The through service from Newport was suspended from 1917 because of the pressures of World War I, and restored on 9 July 1923, and extended to Merthyr at that time.
 It was suspended again on the outbreak of World War II in September 1939.